KonstantinSKY/ibench/Front-end/README.md

     `img([ index, index2, .., index n ][check=bool])`
 - find images inside the last found WebElement

-The method is used to save image information to an additional variable `se.images` as dictionary
+The method is used to save image information to an inner variable `se.stat` as dictionary

 - By default `check=False`